Travel Budget for Budva Visit Budva on a Budget or Travel in Style

 What did other people spend on Transportation in Budva?

-Typical prices for Transportation in Budva are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Budva, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for transit in Budva are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Budva.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 • Daily Car Rental